She thinks she needs an abortion. You have the opportunity to offer a better solution.

 - Find related keywords from that list.
 Again, there are online tools you can use for this to help you think of as many as possible.

 What should you do with all these keywords?
 Check out our next tactic!

 Tactic 3: Single Topic Pages

 Now it’s time to evaluate your current website.
 Each page on your website should be optimized for a single keyword (abortion) or keyword phrase (abortion pill online).
 This will help Google better understand your site so it can show it to the right people.
 Google constantly wants to update its algorithm so it can continue to be the best search engine, and rewards sites that make that job easier.

 Do you have all your services listed on one page?
 Time to break them out into separate pages!
 Do you need more information on abortion on your website?
 Remember, it’s not about promoting abortion, but about letting women know you understand where they are, what they’re considering, and that you can help by sharing information about all of their options, including abortion and it’s impact.
-It’s also about getting your website to rank for those terms so women can find you in the first place.
+It’s also about getting your website to rank using tools like rank tracker for those terms so women can find you in the first place.
 We’ll talk more about this down below.

 Tips for Success

 - Each page on your site should have at least 300 words of copy so Google sees it as authoritative.
 Each paragraph should be short (1-2 sentences) so the pages are easily readable and skimmable.